Joseph Margoshes

 Joseph Margoshes (November 16, 1866 – April 10, 1955) was a Galician-born Jewish-American Yiddish journalist.

 Life

-Margoshes was born on November 16, 1866 in Lemberg, Galicia, the son of Samuel Margoshes and Sarah Rebekah Flecker.
+Margoshes was born on November 16, 1866, in Lemberg, Galicia (now Lviv, Ukraine), the son of Samuel Margoshes and Sarah Rebekah Flecker.
 His father was descended from Solomon Luria.
 According to legend, the Margoshes family was descended from Spanish exiles who went to Poland in the late 15th century.